© The Scotch Whisky Experience

 Edinburgh’s best-known whisky attraction also caters for private events whether it’s a corporate meeting or a special family occasion.

-Have fun and Learn more about Scotch whisky
+Have fun and Learn more about Scotch whisky in Edinburgh

 For aficionados, the Scotch Whisky Training School offers full-day courses led by knowledgeable staff.